Introduction –

 Unfortunately, the cold front predicted heavy winds, so a long trip from Montpellier to Ibiza was scheduled and planned.

 So far, September’s weather has been generally calm, with high pressure affecting the UK’s weather in the first half of the month, delivering fine, sunny, dry conditions and the most substantial stretch of warmth since June.
-Obviously, the middle of the month witnessed a sudden shift to considerably more unsettled and autumnal weather, with westerly winds bringing Atlantic low-pressure systems and heavy rain.
+The middle of the month witnessed a sudden shift to considerably more unsettled and autumnal weather, with westerly winds bringing Atlantic low-pressure systems and heavy rain.

 This concerned me because the aircraft’s capabilities required me to consider the weather, and the flight(s) home would almost certainly be difficult.